Page updated June 29, 2008

 6:09 - 2163 KB

-Joe Elliott subs for Milton Metz on December 25, 1991.
+Joe Elliott sits in for Milton Metz on December 25, 1991.
 Guests include former WAKY Program Director Johnny Randolph, Louisville oldies expert Leonard Yates and Clarence Lidster, the owner of C's Records.

 Part One